Cryptocoders-wtf/assetstore-contract/docs/README.md

 Asset Composer is a *smart contract*, which allows developers and users to create a new vector asset by composing existing vector assets, provided by various asset providers (described below).

-Asset Composer is also act as an asset provider, providing compositions as assets.
+Asset Composer also acts as an asset provider, providing compositions as assets.
 When a composition receives a revenue (from the marketplace), Asset Composer will distribute it to appropriate asset providers autonomously.

 ![](https://i.imgur.com/9ZlNoM8.png)